 Kubernetes SELinux

-Kubernetes SELinux support lets pods and containers request SELinux labels through their security context when the Linux host and policy support them.
+Kubernetes SELinux support lets pods and containers request SELinux labels through their security context when the Linux host, container runtime, storage path, and SELinux policy support them.

 Definition

-SELinux is a Linux security module that uses labels and policy rules to control whether a labeled process may access a labeled object.
+SELinux, short for Security-Enhanced Linux, is a Linux mandatory access-control system that uses labels and policy rules to decide whether a labeled process may access a labeled object.
 Kubernetes documentation places SELinux beside seccomp and AppArmor as a Linux kernel security constraint for pods and containers.
 In Kubernetes, the relevant pod and container field is securityContext.seLinuxOptions.

 How It Works

 A pod or container can include seLinuxOptions under its securityContext.
-The Kubernetes security-context task describes this as assigning SELinux labels to a container.
-The Linux-kernel security constraints page explains the control model: security policy is written against SELinux labels, and the kernel checks an attempted access against that policy.
+Kubernetes' security-context task describes this as assigning SELinux labels to a container.
+The Linux-kernel security constraints page explains the control model: SELinux policy is written against labels, and the kernel checks attempted access against that policy.

 Pod Security Standards narrow what labels ordinary workloads may request.
 The Baseline standard restricts the SELinux type field and forbids custom SELinux user and role settings.
 Its allowed type values are an empty value, container_t, container_init_t, container_kvm_t, and container_engine_t; the standards page marks container_engine_t as available since Kubernetes 1.31.